sirkrouph-dev/rag-engine/README.md

 ## 🔧 Quick Start

-> **Important**: The full pipeline is not yet functional.
-You can explore individual components and configuration, but end-to-end RAG is still in development.
+> **Good News**: The core RAG pipeline is now functional!
+You can build and query document collections end-to-end.

 ### 1. Installation & Setup